ShaneHarvey/odr/README.md

         remove_stale_routes()
         if FORCE_RREQ
             remove_route(dest ip)
-        add_route to source MAC <-------Update if shorter numhops OR same hops but diff ifindex or MAC /* proces ODR message */
+        add_route to source MAC <-------Update if shorter numhops OR same hops but diff ifindex or MAC
+        /* proces ODR message */
         if msg.type == RREQ
-            if msg.dstip == thisnode || complete_route(msg.dstip)
+            if msg.dstip == thisnode
                 send RREP
-            else
+            else if complete_route(msg.dstip)
+                send RREP
+                if previously_unknown source <------If the so
+                    set flags to ODR_RREP_SENT
+                    broadcast RREQ to each interface except source else
-                broadcast RREQ to each interface except sourcce else if RREP
+                broadcast RREQ to each interface except source else if RREP
         else if DATA
         else